What is a Fixed Mindset? Definition, Examples & Comparison

 8. They are not fascinated with learning and improving for their own sake (for example, challenging themselves in a particular activity).

-9. They are not interested in learning from their mistakes, but they often blame others for their shortcomings.
+9. They are not interested in learning from their mistakes and may blame others for their shortcomings.

 10. They believe that talent is more important than effort when trying to reach a goal or task of any kind.
-The majority of people fail in life because they don’t see the connection between effort and rewards.
+They may experience failure in life because they don’t see the connection between effort and rewards.

-Now that we’ve looked at the different characteristics of a fixed mindset, let’s move away from theory and give you specific examples of how a fixed mindset might show itself in practice.
+Now that we’ve looked at the different characteristics of a fixed mindset, let’s move away from theory and give you specific examples of how a fixed mindset might be demonstrated by our actions.

 1. Focusing on the outcome instead of how hard you need to work towards it.